-Greystar has submitted a request for a use permit, architectural control, lot line adjustment, major subdivision, heritage tree removal permits, Below Market Rate (BMR) Housing Agreement, and environmental review to demolish three existing office and industrial buildings and redevelop the three-parcel site with 483 multi-family dwelling units, comprised of 441 rental units split between two seven-story apartment buildings and approximately 2,940 square feet of office uses located on the ground floor of one of the proposed buildings, and 42 for-sale townhome-style condominium units, located in the R-MU-B (Residential Mixed Use, Bonus) zoning district in the Bayfront area.
-The project would also include a BMR housing agreement that requires a minimum of 15 percent (or 73 units) to be affordable.
+Greystar submitted a request for a use permit, architectural control, lot line adjustment, major subdivision, heritage tree removal permits, Below Market Rate (BMR) Housing Agreement, and environmental review to demolish three existing office and industrial buildings and redevelop the three-parcel site with 483 multi-family dwelling units, comprised of 441 rental units split between two seven-story apartment buildings and approximately 2,940 square feet of office uses located on the ground floor of one of the proposed buildings, and 42 for-sale townhome-style condominium units, located in the R-MU-B (Residential Mixed Use, Bonus) zoning district in the Bayfront area.
+The project includes a BMR housing agreement that requires a minimum of 15 percent (or 73 units) to be affordable.
 The project also includes a request for a use permit for hazardous materials to allow diesel generators to operate automated parking systems and critical building resources in the event of an emergency.
 The proposal includes a request for an increase in height, density, and floor area ratio (FAR) in exchange for the provision of community amenities.

 The project requires a fiscal impact analysis, a community amenity appraisal, and a community amenity proposal from the applicant.
 A community amenities appraisal, compliant with the City’s approved appraisal instructions, has been prepared and approved by the City’s Assistant Community Development Director.

-A fiscal impact analysis, community amenity proposal (applicant submittal), and the City’s evaluation of the applicant’s proposed community amenity were released on December 23, 2020.
 Please check back on this page for updates for these documents and other project updates.